JakubM-I/yc-calculator-react/README.md

 ## About my page
 ---
-Currency calculator allows converting amount in PLN to one of three currencies: euro, dollar, Swiss franc.
+Currency calculator allows converting amount in PLN to different currencies.
 After convert, calculator show information about the rate of the selected currency.
+The exchange rate is taken at the start of the application from the European Central Bank.

 ## Techniques
 ---